ikeokwechime85/FUELL-APP/README.md

 # FUELL-APP
-UI/X of a Fuel delivery Application
+UI/X of a Fuel delivery Mobile Application

 ### INTRODUCTION